Get 50% off our limited company packages for your first three months

 The SEISS is aimed at self-employed workers such as sole traders.
 There was an initial grant of up to £7,500 or 80% of average monthly trading profits, capped at £7,500 which closed on 13th July 2020.
 The second grant of 70% of average monthly trading profits up to £6,750 closed to claims on 19th October.

-There will be a third grant covering November 2020 to January 2021 of up to £3,750 or 40% of average monthly trading profits and a fourth and final grant covering February 2021 to April 2021 with the amount yet to be announced by the government.
+There is a third grant covering November 2020 to January 2021 of up to £7,500 or 80% of average monthly trading profits and a fourth and final grant covering February 2021 to April 2021 with the amount yet to be announced by the government.